Aggrupation of Parties for Prosperity

 Aggrupation of Parties for Prosperity, commonly known as APP and formerly known as Aggrupation of Parties for Progress, is a local political party in the region of Zamboanga Peninsula in the Philippines.
-It is a political party founded by Romeo Jalosjos as the Alliance of Parties for Progress based in the province of Zamboanga del Norte.
+It is a political party founded by Romeo Jalosjos Sr. as the Alliance of Parties for Progress based in the province of Zamboanga del Norte.

 As of 2018, APP is currently allied with Hugpong ng Pagbabago of Sara Duterte.
 Most of its candidates are allied with different national parties, notably Nacionalista Party and Nationalist People's Coalition.

 Electoral history

 2013 local elections

 Cesar Jalosjos, Zamboanga del Norte's 3rd District representative was fielded for the gubernatorial post with Dapitan vice mayor and former mayor Patri "Jing" Chan running for the vice-gubernatorial post.
 Both Jalosjos and Chan were defeated by former Dipolog City mayor Berto Uy and Dipolog City Vice Mayor Senen Angeles.

 Rolando Yebes, a member of this party, was term-limited being Provincial Governor and was fielded for the post of Second District Representative.
 He was defeated by incumbent Representative Rosendo "Dodoy" Labadlabad.